cannshui/saber/README.md

 Deploy to lastest tomcat(7, 8, 9) servlet container is recommended.

+## Backup

+Copy script `saber-backup.sh` to server.
+In your env, you may need to change the hard coding paths.

+    $ ./saber-backup.sh

 ## MIT License

 **All source codes and articles** are released under **MIT license**.